BigSpoon33/obsidianOs/Datacore Examples.md

 	- [x] move exercise notes into category
 	- [x] get the settings to have a week planner with either a dropdown or autocomplete of workout-plans to select one for each day. or maybe more than one?
 	- [ ] exercise tracking, completed workout as is? adjust reps, sets, weight in the daily note movement and exercise heading
+	- [ ] maybe use recurring tasknotes to schedule workout (generic) and if it's completed then the full daliy workout gets logged
 - [ ] recent notes
 	- [x] could just use the plugin in the sidebar (using sidebar and a searchbar with recent files on the homepage)
 - [ ] search bar